 Today’s common approach for building composite solutions is based on Service-Oriented Architecture [2] which forms the basis from interconnection of services and hiding their complexity behind their interfaces.
 Interconnection of the services within complex tasks is usually implemented in a form of workflow structures, which exploits graph-based structures to describe interconnection of used services.
 On the other hand, today the Cloud Computing concept is developed as a business framework for providing on-demand services supporting computing resources’ consolidation, abstraction, access automation and utility within a market environment.
 The service-oriented architecture in the cloud is best implemented using the microservice approach.
 The microservice model describes a cloud application as a suite of small independent services, each running in its own container and communicating with other services using lightweight mechanisms.
 These services are built around separate business capabilities, independently deployable and may be written by different development teams using different programming languages and frameworks [3].

+To provide scientists and engineers a transparent access to the computing resources a “Problem Solving Environment” (PSE) concept is commonly used.
 A PSE is a system that provides all the computational facilities necessary to solve a target class of problems.
 It uses the language of the target class and users need not have specialized knowledge of the underlying hardware or software [4].
 At present, PSE researchers are investigating a variety of fields, e.g., Cloud computing support, education support, CAE usage support, document generation support, and so on.

-Today most of the systems that provide a problem-oriented approach to e-science problems use flows to organize a computational process [5] Nodes separate tasks implemented by individual services, and the edges define the flow. n order to increase efficiency of distributed problem-oriented computer environments it is feasible to use problem-oriented task scheduling methods that use domain-specific information in order to predict computational attributes of a particular workflow.
+Today most of the systems that provide a problem-oriented approach to e-science problems on the basis of high performance computing resources use workflows to organize a computational process [5].
+Nodes of such workflows represents separate tasks implemented by individual services, and the edges define the data or control flow.
+In this paper, under the “Problem Solving Environment” term we would understand a set of services, software and middleware focused on the implementation of workflows to solve e-Science problems in a specific problem domain, using resources of cloud computing system [6].

-.
+Within a problem domain of PSE, a set of tasks, forming the workflow, is predetermined.
+Those tasks can be grouped into a finite set of classes.
+Task class is a set of tasks that have the same semantics and the same set of input parameters and output data.
+On the one hand, this imposes restrictions on the class of problems that can be solved using the PSE.
+On the other hand, such restriction allows to use a domain-specific information (such as task execution time on one processor core, scalability limits, and the amount of generated data) during resources allocation and scheduling, increasing the efficiency of use of available computational resources.

+So, in order to increase efficiency of distributed problem-oriented computer environments it is feasible to use problem-oriented task scheduling methods that use domain-specific information in order to predict computational attributes of a particular workflow.

+The main goal of the research is to develop a scheduling algorithm for a workflow-based problem-solving environment, which would effectively use a domain-specific information (such as task execution time, scalability limits, and the amount of data transfer) for prediction of cloud computing environment resources load.